Nickel–metal hydride battery: Compared to other battery types

+Alkaline and other primary batteries

-NiMH cells are often used in digital cameras and other high-drain devices, where over the duration of single-charge use they outperform primary (such as alkaline) batteries.
+NiMH cells are often used in digital cameras and other high-drain devices, where they outperform primary batteries, usually using alkaline chemistry, but also inferior zinc-carbon and chloride.

-NiMH cells are advantageous for high-current-drain applications, largely due to their lower internal resistance.
-Typical alkaline AA-size batteries, which offer approximately 2600 mAh capacity at low current demand (25 mA), provide only 1300 mAh capacity with a 500 mA load.
-Digital cameras with LCDs and flashlights can draw over 1000 mA, quickly depleting them.
+NiMH cells are better for high-current-drain applications than alkaline batteries due to their lower internal resistance.
+Typical alkaline AA-size batteries, which offer approximately 2.6 Ah capacity at low current demand (25 mA), provide only 1.3 Ah capacity with a 500 mA load.
+Digital cameras with LCDs and flashlights can draw over 1 A, quickly depleting them.
 NiMH cells can deliver these current levels without similar loss of capacity.

-Devices that were designed to operate using primary alkaline chemistry (or zinc–carbon/chloride) cells may not function with NiMH cells.
-However, most devices compensate for the voltage drop of an alkaline battery as it discharges down to about 1 volt.
-Low internal resistance allows NiMH cells to deliver a nearly constant voltage until they are almost completely discharged.
-Thus battery-level indicators designed to read alkaline cells overstate the remaining charge when used with NiMH cells, as the voltage of alkaline cells decreases steadily during most of the discharge cycle.
+Alkaline (and other technologies such as zinc-carbon or chloride) primary (disposable) batteries supply a voltage of 1.5V when fresh but gradually decreasing in use, and devices using them are usually designed to operate up to an end-point voltage of about 1.0V.
+NiMH batteries supply 1.2V initially, but the voltage does not decrease as rapidly until the battery is nearly depleted due to their low internal resistance, giving reasonable endurance for a 1.0V end point, so that NiMH batteries can replace primary batteries in almost all applications despite the lower initial voltage.
+Battery-level indicators designed for alkaline batteries are inaccurate with the lower initial voltage but slower decrease of NiMH.

+Lithium-ion

+Lithium-ion batteries can deliver extremely high power and have a higher specific energy than nickel–metal hydride batteries, but they were originally significantly more expensive.
+The cost of lithium batteries fell drastically during the 2010s and many small consumer devices now have non-consumer-replaceable lithium batteries as a result.

-Lithium-ion batteries have a higher specific energy than nickel metal hydride batteries, but they are significantly more expensive.
-They also produce a higher voltage (3.2–3.7 V nominal), and are thus not a drop-in replacement for alkaline batteries without circuitry to reduce voltage.
+Lithium batteries produce a higher voltage (3.2–3.7 V nominal), and are thus not a drop-in replacement for AA (alkaline or NiMh) batteries without circuitry to reduce voltage.
+Although a single lithium cell will typically provide ideal power to replace 3 NiMH cells, the form factor means that the device still needs modification.

+Lead

+NiMH batteries can easily be made smaller and lighter than lead-acid batteries and have completely replaced them in small devices.
+However, lead-acid batteries can deliver huge current at low cost, making lead-acid batteries more suitable for starter motors in combustion vehicles.